kawogi/rost-west/doc/developing/os-compatibility.md

 ```
 Situation: someone wants C++20 to use std::span

-MSVC supports it after some version, should be fine as long as it builds in CI
 gcc with libstdc++ 10 or later
 clang with libc++ 7 or later (note: no mainstream Linux distros use this)